 Get to know the village of Loenersloot

 This village in the Utrecht region is small (obviously) but is home to a beautiful castle: Castle Loenersloot (or Kasteel Loenersloot in Dutch), which makes visiting this castle one of the things you need to do in Loenersloot.
-This castle is one of the best destinations to visit in the Utrecht region.
-You could not visit this castle for around 750 years, but nowadays it is opened from around April until November.
-You can go on a castle tour in this town in The Netherlands, but you’d must reserve in advance for that.
-And, you can visit the castle gardens of this Dutch castle year-round.
+This castle is one of the best destinations to see in the Utrecht region.
+You could not visit this castle for around 750 years, but nowadays, it is open from around April until November.
+You can go on a castle tour in this town in The Netherlands, but you’d reserve in advance for that.
+You can visit the castle gardens of this Dutch castle year-round without any reservations or something like that, so that is also good fun.
 So, if you want to explore an old castle in The Netherlands, this is the perfect place.

 Explore the village of Loenen aan de Vecht